Overview

 the History of the Acropolis sculptures

-Of the surviving sculptures of the Parthenon, half are in Athens while the other half are in London.
-Some pieces and fragments are also in other European cities (Paris, Copenhagen, Munich, Wurzburg, Vienna).
+Of the surviving sculptures of the Parthenon, about half (45%) are in Athens while the other half (50%) are in London.
+A number of pieces and fragments (5%) are in other European museums.

 The sculptures of the Parthenon, as in the case of the other buildings of the Acropolis, make sense as a whole: bringing them back together will restore their physical and thematic integrity and, thus, their meaning.